onitake/canhat/README.md

 R5 controls the slope of the signals on the CAN bus.
 A 0Ω resistor should be soldered for maximum performance.
-Some transceivers use the pin for other functions, refer to the respective data sheet if you don't use the recommended transceiver.
+Some transceivers use the pin for other purposes, refer to the respective data sheet if you don't use the recommended transceiver.

-The left side of the board is populated with a 7-24V to 5V step-down converter.
+The left side of the board is populated with a 6-24V to 5V step-down converter.
-If the Raspberry Pi is powered via USB, the components for this converter should not be soldered.
+If the Raspberry Pi is powered via USB, the components for this converter should not be soldered, or at least not be connected to a power source.

+:warning: **Do not connect a power source to both the Raspberry Pi and J5!**

+Note that the AP63205 regulator is rated for a maximum current of 2A.
+The [Add-On Boards and HATs] specification recommends at least 2.5A, but 2A is normally sufficient unless a lot of peripherals and USB devices are used.
+The Raspberry Pi 3 and the CAN HAT will only draw a few hundred mA when using Ethernet and the CAN bus and no other external peripherals.

 It is also possible to power the 5V rail directly from the J5 connector.
 Solder a 0Ω jumper into R10 to achieve this and leave out F2, D7, U4, L1, C9,
 C10, C12 and C13.
 For additional voltage stability on the bus transceiver, C12 can be added if desired.

-:warning: **Only solder R10 if you want to power the circuit by 5V directly!**
+:warning: **Only solder R10 if you want to power the Raspbery Pi by J5 directly!**

 When using the step-down converter, the input polarity is protected by D7.
 However, because the negative terminal is directly connected to the ground plane and the CAN bus ground, polarity reversal may still lead to a short-circuit via other bus components.
+Avoid connecting a power source in reverse.

 ## Cabling and Termination